fangyihao/chatbot-data/README.md

 # chatbot-data
-Chatbot-data is a python project that extracts question-answer pairs from raw resources particular for chatbot and QA usage.
+Chatbot-data is a python project that extracts question-answer pairs from raw resources particularly for chatbot and QA usages.